Abhinavrajsrivastav/ZeoTap_Assesment_2/ReadME.md

-# Java Spring Boot and React.js Project - Rule Engine with AST
+# Java Spring Boot and React.js Project - Weather Monitoring System with OpenWeatherMap API Assesment 2

 Develop a ***real-time data processing system*** to monitor weather conditions and provide summarized insights using rollups and aggregates.
 The system will utilize data from the